KnorpelSenf/typegram/README.md

 - `MessageEntity`
 - `Update`

-(Naturally, when the API specification is actually modelling types to be unions (e.g. `InputMedia`), this is reflected here as a union type, too.)
+(Naturally, when the API specification is actually modelling types to be unions (e.g. `InlineQueryResult`), this is reflected here as a union type, too.)

 ## Available Methods

-In addition to the types, this package provides you with another `interface Telegram` which contains all available **methods** of the API.
+In addition to the types, this package provides you with another type `Telegram` which contains all available **methods** of the API.
 There is no further structure applied to this, but if you can come up with something reasonable, please suggest it in an issue or directly open a PR.

 Each method takes just a single argument with a structure that corresponds to the object expected by Telegram.